 Out of consideration to audience members and authors we do not admit latecomers to events and no refunds will be given.
 Please note also that our events start punctually.
 Please be sure to allow enough time to pick up your tickets from the Box Office (if they haven't already been posted to you) and walk across the Festival Village to the venue before the event start time.

 Who runs your bookshops?

 We do!
-Both bookshops in Charlotte Square Gardens are owned and operated by us which means all profit from our independent booksales operation is ploughed directly back into the Festival itself.
+Our on-site bookshops are owned and operated by us which means all profit from our independent booksales operation is ploughed directly back into the Festival itself.
 Any purchase you make on site, however small, is a most valuable contribution to the on-going development of the Edinburgh International Book Festival.

 How long has the Festival been running?

 The very first Book Festival was held in Charlotte Square Gardens in 1983.